Aracho1/Portfolio/README.md

-# Hello, World!
-Ara Cho's Developer Portfolio
+# Ara Cho's Developer Portfolio

 This is my learning journey at Makers.
-I will be tracking my learning at each week.
+I will be tracking my goals, progress and achievements each week.

 ## Goals
 #### [Test-Driven Development](https://github.com/Aracho1/Portfolio/tree/main/testing)